 Floralscapes invites you to revel in the strength and resilience of the multiplicities of your identity and lived experience — it lifts up the idea that there are many ways to see and tell the same story.

 Flowers are the medium for this project not only because they are what I remember most from happy moments of my childhood, but also because they are a microcosm for what happens to people and communities when natural paths of connection are severed through the inequitable design of the built environment.

 What happens when radical community care - through coalitional labor and mutual aid, through solidarity over charity - is an option?

 The first installment of the series is #LetIvyCityBloom.
-Partnering with a community advocacy organization Empower DC, and local floral design studio Sweet Root Village, we are creating a pop-up green space in Northeast DC (Ward 5) in Ivy City as their protest for a park and community play space.
+Partnering with a community advocacy organization Empower DC, and local floral design studio Sweet Root Village, we created a pop-up green space in Northeast DC (Ward 5) in Ivy City as their peaceful protest for a park and community play space.
 You can learn more about #LetIvyCityBloom here.

 To tell me your own story about flowers please go here.